Private-MachineLearning/Private-MachineLearning.github.io/faq.md

 The threat models listed correspond to models [defined in the robustml framework][threat models] and are based on models considered in published papers.
-If you wish to add a new threat model, please open an [issue][issues].
+If you wish to add a new threat model, please open an [issue][issues]. -->

 ## Which datasets are considered?

-We include the datasets [defined in the robustml framework][datasets] (currently MNIST, Fashion-MNIST, CIFAR-10, GTS, and ImageNet ILSVRC 2012).
-If you wish to add a new dataset, please open an [issue][issues]. -->
+Considering which datasets the community views as solved or still having room for improvement, or those in more privacy-sensitive domains, we currently include CIFAR-10, ImageNet, CheXpert, and EyePACS.
+If you would like to suggest a new dataset, please open an [issue][issues].

 ## Why only vision?